cardano-scaling/hydra/docs/adr/2023-09-08_026-stateless-observation-construction.md

   - Core problem is, that `observeInit` is required to take a decision whether it wants to "adopt" the Head by returning an `InitialState` or not.
-  - This makes it impossible to provider user feedback through the `HeadLogic` and `API` layers.
+  - This makes it impossible to provide user feedback through the `HeadLogic` and `API` layers.

-- We want to build a [Hydra head explorer](https://github.com/input-output-hk/hydra/issues/696), which should be able to keep track and discover Hydra heads and their state changes even when the heads were initialzed before starting the explorer.
+- We want to build a [Hydra head explorer](https://github.com/input-output-hk/hydra/issues/696), which should be able to keep track and discover Hydra heads and their state changes even when the heads were initialized before starting the explorer.

 ## Decision

-- We supersede [ADR 23](/adr/18) with the current ADR.
+- We supersede [ADR 18](/adr/18) with the current ADR.

 ### Changes internal to Direct chain layer

 - Introduce a `ResolvedTx` type that has its inputs resolved.
+Where a normal `Tx` will only contain `TxIn` information of its inputs, a `ResolvedTx` also includes the `TxOut` for each input.

 - Change `ChainSyncHandler` signature to `onRollForward :: BlockHeader -> [ResolvedTx] -> m ()`

 - Change observing function signature to `observeSomeTx :: ChainContext -> ResolvedTx -> Maybe (OnChainTx Tx)`.
 Notably there is no `ChainState` involved.

 - Do not guard observation by `HeadId` in the chain layer and instead do it in the `HeadLogic` layer.